ajitkadari/Orchestration-Cluster-Java-Client/README.md

 **Last Updated:** April 2026

 A Spring Boot application that provides **REST and SOAP API endpoints** for interacting with **Camunda 8 SaaS** (Orchestration Cluster) using the official [Camunda Java Client](https://docs.camunda.io/docs/apis-tools/java-client/).
-It exposes endpoints for searching and evaluating DMN decision definitions.
+It exposes endpoints for topology retrieval, decision definition lookup, decision definition search, and DMN evaluation.

 ---